yakir1991/lora-lite-phy/LoRa_Lite_Migration_Plan_README.md

 - End-to-end loopback passes for targeted SF/CR/BW combinations with CRC success.
 - Cross-validation passes against a fixed set of `gr-lora_sdr` vectors.
 - No malloc/new in processing calls after initialization.
-- The original repository remains untouched and fully functional.
+- The original repository remains fully functional.

 ---